leeeshart/magic_shop/README.md

 Magic Shop is an early-stage AI chatbot that makes learning personal for everyone:

--**Step 1:** Take a fun quiz to identify your learning style and MBTI personality type
+- **Step 1:** Take a fun quiz to identify your learning style and MBTI personality type

--**Step 2:** View your personalized learning dashboard and about your MBTI
+- **Step 2:** View your personalized learning dashboard and about your MBTI

--**Step 3:** Talk to your personalized AI tutor
+- **Step 3:** Talk to your personalized AI tutor

 Your AI knows your learning style and MBTI, and adapts how it explains

-You can upload your notes (TXT) for AI to summarise just for you as per your learning preference.
+You can upload your notes (.txt) for AI to summarise just for you as per your learning preference.

 Behind the scenes: Magic Shop uses Cloudflare Worker to securely call AI APIs (no keys in front-end!)